NsElgezawy/SadeeqMap/README.md

 # 🌍 SadeeqMap — Interactive World Map Quiz

-**GeoBuddy** is an interactive educational map quiz that tests your knowledge of the world's continents, oceans, and seas.
+**SadeeqMap** is an interactive educational map quiz that tests your knowledge of the world's continents, oceans, and seas.
 It’s a simple, fun, and engaging project for students, teachers, and anyone who wants to learn geography in an interactive way.

 ---